arielfr/react-validator-provider/README.md

 - validator: This is the component that is going to check that all the components inside are valid
 - validated: This is the component that is going to execute the validations

-### ValidatorProvider Props

-ValidatorProvider components accepts the next props:

-- reverseValidation (default: false)

-When the validator provider check the elements is going to start for the last one register (Rendered element).
-This is explain later, please continue reading.

 ### Injections

 Continue with the example, you have two injections possibles: